Maharashtrian Wedding: Rituals, Traditions & Customs for Marathi Marriage

 Ganpati Puja, Devdevak and Gurihar Puja

-Punyavachan & Seemanpuja
+Punyavachan and Seemanpuja

 Antarpat